SeaQL/seaql.github.io/Blog/blog/2024-01-23-whats-new-in-seaorm-0.12.x.md

 It had been a while since the initial [SeaORM 0.12 release](https://www.sea-ql.org/blog/2023-08-12-announcing-seaorm-0.12/).
 This blog post summarizes the new features and enhancements introduced in SeaORM [`0.12.2`](https://github.com/SeaQL/sea-orm/releases/tag/0.12.2) through [`0.12.12`](https://github.com/SeaQL/sea-orm/releases/tag/0.12.12)!

+## Celebrating 2M downloads on crates.io 📦

+We've just reached the milestone of 2,000,000 all time downloads on [crates.io](https://crates.io/crates/sea-orm).
+It's a testament to SeaORM's adoption in professional use.
+Thank you to all our users for your trust and for being a part of our community.

 ## New Features

 ### Entity format update